submariner-io/submariner-website/src/content/quickstart/openshift/globalnet/_index.md

 openshift-install create cluster --dir cluster-a
 ```

-This may take some time to complete so you can move on to the next section in parallel if you wish.
+When the cluster deployment completes, directions for accessing your cluster, including a link to its web console and credentials for the
+`kubeadmin` user, display in your terminal.

-### Create cluster B
+### Create and Deploy cluster-b

-This step will create a cluster named "cluster-b" with the default IP CIDRs.
+In this step you will deploy **cluster-b** using the same default IP CIDR ranges:

 | Pod CIDR     | Service CIDR |
 |--------------|--------------|